dportik/Phylogenetic_Tree_Tools/Node_Support_Calculator/README.md

 `python Node_Support_Index_Calculator.py user/bin/TreeFiles`

 Will calculate how many nodes of the total internal nodes of a bootstrapped tree are above 70% support.
-I call this the Node Support Index, which is on a scale of 0 to 1.
+This is the Node Support Index, which is on a scale of 0 to 1.
 An index of 1 indicates all nodes are above 70%, whereas a score of 0.5 indicates only half the total nodes are above 70% support.